WXGopher/chm-wiki/Configuration.md

 Below, all options are detailed, however please note some configuration options may be incompatible with other options.

+**An important note!** Do not prefix a number with zero (0).
+This is the octal prefix and it will cause the JSON parser to choke on lines that otherwise look fine.

 The config file is structured into key:value pairs separated by commas.
 Key names are enclosed in quotes (" ").
 ```
 {